 To measure economic inequality comparatively, I use the Gini index (post-taxes and transfers) from the World Income Inequality Dataset (WID) (Alvaredo, Atkinson, Piketty, & Saez, 2022).
-Additionally, I incorporate two contextual variables as controls in the analysis.
-First, employing Gross Domestic Product (GDP) in constant 2017 USD (PPP) ensures that economic inequality estimates remain consistent regardless of economic conditions (UNU-WIDER, 2023).
-Second, following Edlund and Lindh (2015), I include a measure of the welfare state that conceptually captures both its overall size and redistributive capacity based on taxation and spending levels.
-This approach provides a more accurate representation of the welfare state’s impact by incorporating a broader range of services and reflecting the actual outcomes of welfare policies.
-Empirically, I compute a normalized indicator on a scale from 0 to 100, which combines (i) tax revenue as a percentage of GDP (ILO, 2022), (ii) welfare generosity as total governmental spending as a share of GDP (ILO, 2022), and (iii) the current level of redistribution (Solt, 2020).
+In the supplementary material, I included additional analyses of two contextual factors as controls.
+However, I do consider them in the main analysis, as my main focus here is to study the moderating role of income inequality.

 Methods

-I employ multilevel linear regression models to account for the hierarchical structure of the data (individuals nested within countries).
-The analysis begins by estimating a null model with a random intercept to reflect this nested structure.
+First, to identify general patterns at the country level, I describe how redistributive preferences vary across social classes within each country.
+Second, I illustrate the relationship between average class-based network segregation and social class by country.
+Third, I examine the country-level correlations between class-based network segregation, redistributive preferences, income inequality, and the gap in network homogeneity between the working and service classes.
+To test my hypotheses, I employ multilevel linear regression models to account for the hierarchical structure of the data (individuals nested within countries).
+The analysis begins with estimating a null model with a random intercept to reflect this nested structure.
 This initial model assesses the intraclass correlation, revealing that 13.5% of the variance in redistributive preferences can be attributed to differences between countries.
 Subsequently, models including the individual level factors are estimated to examine the association between network homogeneity and social class to test hypothesis 1.
-Following this, country-level variables are included in the estimations by incorporating random intercepts and random slopes for network homogeneity and social class.
-This model tests hypothesis 2 by estimating a three-way cross-level interaction to determine whether income inequality moderates the interaction between network homogeneity and social class.
+Following this, Income inequality is included in the estimations by incorporating random intercepts and random slopes for network homogeneity and social class.
+This model is the basis for testing hypothesis 2 by estimating a three-way cross-level interaction to determine whether income inequality moderates the interaction between network homogeneity and social class.
 In the latter models, individual-level variables are group-mean centered (CWC) to mitigate collinearity issues between lower- and higher-level predictors and to avoid spurious cross-level interaction coefficients (Aguinis, Gottfredson, & Culpepper, 2013).
-Additionally, all country-level factors are standardized (z-scores) to facilitate comparability in the estimations (Hox, 2010).
+Additionally, country-level variables are standardized (z-scores) to facilitate comparability in the estimations (Hox, 2010).
 All the models are estimated employing the “lme4” package in R (Bates, Mächler, Bolker, & Walker, 2015).

 Results